 (b) Maintain a current medicaid provider agreement with the Ohio department of medicaid.

-(c) Provide to the department written assurance to arrange for substitute coverage, if necessary, only from a provider certified by the department and as identified in the individual service plan; notify the individual or legally responsible person in the event that substitute coverage is necessary; and notify the person identified in the individual service plan when substitute coverage is not available to allow such person to make other arrangements.
+(c) Provide to the department written assurance to arrange for substitute coverage, if necessary, only from a provider certified or approved by the department and as identified in the individual service plan; notify the individual or legally responsible person in the event that substitute coverage is necessary; and notify the person identified in the individual service plan when substitute coverage is not available to allow such person to make other arrangements.

 (a) The training shall enhance the skills and competencies of the independent provider or employee/contractor of the agency provider relevant to his or her job responsibilities and shall include, but is not limited to: